lsst/dp1_lsst_io/docs/tutorials/portal/104/portal-104-7.rst

     :name: portal-104-4-2
     :alt: Using the selection box tool in the active chart panel.

-    Figure 2: After using the box select tool to create a box in the plot (A), two new icons appear (B and C).
+    Figure 2: After using the "box select" tool to create a box in the plot (A), two new icons appear (B and C).

 **8. Select objects.**
 Click on the select icon (B in Figure 2).